christgau/wsdd/README.md

 	 or a local TCP socket bound to the given PORT.
 Refer to the man page for details on the API.

+ * `--metadata-timeout TIMEOUT`
+     Set the timeout for HTTP-based metadate exchange.
+Default is 2.0 seconds.

  * `-s`, `--shortlog`

      Use a shorter logging format that only includes the level and message.